In this article, we will explain the limits applied to the number of messages you can send using the WhatsApp Business Platform.

 Red: Low quality

-Best practices to maintain high quality
+Best practices to maintain or improve a high-quality rating

 - Make sure messages follow the WhatsApp Business Policy and Commerce Policy.